BENBELGACEM-Bassem/P10/README.md

 4.Travis for continous integration
 5.Sentry support

+Go to this link to see the web site deployed on production: http://46.101.12.176/

 For 11th project:
 the purpose is to improve/refactor a test and add a new feature.
 From now on you can reset your password, in case it is forgotten.